Oia, Greece: Cityscape

-Other infrastructure and cultural facilities available in the town are a cultural centre, a bank, ATMS cash services, an internet café, a bus station, a post office, a health clinic and pharmacy, apart from the cafes, bars, restaurants and taverns on the coastal path.
-The Weaving Mill near the Maritime Museum has many looms and produce fine textiles which are on sale.
-Also traded in the town are agricultural products like honey, wine, capers and fava beans.
+Other infrastructure and cultural facilities available in the town are a cultural centre, a bank, ATMs, cash services, an internet café, a bus station, a post office, a health clinic and pharmacy, apart from the cafés, bars, restaurants and taverns on the coastal path.
+The Weaving Mill near the Maritime Museum has many looms and produces fine textiles, which are on sale.
+Also traded in the town are agricultural products like honey, wine, capers, and fava beans.